algoix/ats/README.md

-# Quant_Trade
+# Only Amibroker and IBcontroller based automatic trading
-R,Python and Amibroker based system
+AFL